yingqi-chen/myImportantDates/README.md

 3. PUT /users/:id

   It is used for updating information of a certain user.
 It receives an object including any of the following key like this, name, email and password are required still.
 So make sure when the user fills out the change form, the frontend should pre-fill out all the column, and give the backend at least name, email and password.

+  But before you can update the user, it will verify that you are the right user first, if you are not, you cannot change the user info.
   ```
     {
     "eventIDs": [],